Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 2. Petitioner has not submitted evidence in support of this allegation.
+- back to note 1 2.
+Petitioner has not submitted evidence in support of this allegation.
 See P. Exs.
 1-3.

-- 3. Contrary to its title, Petitioner’s filing does not contain any objections to CMS’s proposed exhibits.
+- back to note 2 3.
+Contrary to its title, Petitioner’s filing does not contain any objections to CMS’s proposed exhibits.

-- 4. It is unnecessary in this instance to address the issue of summary judgment, as neither party has requested an in-person hearing.
+- back to note 3 4.
+It is unnecessary in this instance to address the issue of summary judgment, as neither party has requested an in-person hearing.

-- 5. My findings of fact and conclusions of law are set forth in italics and bold font.
+- back to note 4 5.
+My findings of fact and conclusions of law are set forth in italics and bold font.

-- 8. It is possible that the ZPIC conducted an on-site review as part of an investigation into whether there was a fraudulent billing scheme.
+- back to note 7 8.
+It is possible that the ZPIC conducted an on-site review as part of an investigation into whether there was a fraudulent billing scheme.
 See, e.g., MPIM, § 15.18(B) (stating that a request for documentation may be triggered by a Fraud Prevention System alert).